kubernetes-sigs/kubespray/contrib/network-storage/glusterfs/README.md

 ## Using Terraform and Ansible

-First step is to fill in a `my-kargo-gluster-cluster.tfvars` file with the specification desired for your cluster.
+First step is to fill in a `my-kubespray-gluster-cluster.tfvars` file with the specification desired for your cluster.
 An example with all required variables would look like:

 ```
 cluster_name = "cluster1"